naasking/Dynamics.NET/README.md

 # Dynamics.NET

 Extensions for efficient runtime reflection and structural induction.
+I recently restructured the project into a number of separate assemblies so you can choose what to import ala-carte.

-The following features are provided out of the box:
+The following features are available:

- * generic deep copying: Type&lt;T&gt;.Copy(T value)
+ * generic deep copying: Copy&lt;T&gt;.DeepCopy(T value)
- * type mutability heuristics: Type&lt;T&gt;.Mutability and Type&lt;T&gt;.IsMutable(T value)
+ * type mutability heuristics: Mutable&lt;T&gt;.Mutability and Mutable&lt;T&gt;.IsMutable(T value)
- * precise type recursion checks: Type&lt;T&gt;.Cycles == Cycles.Yes
+ * precise type recursion checks: Cyclic&lt;T&gt;.Cycles == Cycles.Yes
  * identifying fields and properties that are compiler-generated
- * simple checks for attributes on members, ie. type.Has&lt;SerializableAttribute&gt;()
  * extracting the compiler-generated fields for auto properties
  * analyzing nested generic types
  * simplified .NET types with kinding via Dynamics.Kind
  * identify and invoke constructors via Constructor<TDelegate>.Invoke() ie. call "new List&lt;T&gt;(count)" as Constructor&lt;Func&lt;int, List&lt;T&gt;&gt;&gt;.Invoke(count)
+ * implement efficient reflection-driven operations on POCOs/Plain Old CLR Objects by implementing a simple interface
  * and more!

 These are functions that are useful for serialization, runtime type and code generation, and similar applications where type structure analysis is useful.

-The functions are provided in as efficient a form as is possible, typically as statically cached delegates.
+The features are provided in as efficient a form as is possible, typically as statically cached delegates.

 ## Generic Visitors

+Nuget package name: Dynamics.Dispatch

 Never write double-dispatching logic ever again, and write visitors that can match on types which you can't modify, like System.Int32!